Cindy Bradley: Career

 Bradley released her debut album Just a Little Bit on her own label in 2007.
 In 2009, she signed with Les Cutmore's Trippin' N' Rhythm Records and recorded her second, Bloom, with Grammy Award-winning producer Michael Broening at his studio in Phoenix, Arizona.
 Bloom won instant critical acclaim and Bradley followed it in 2011 with Unscripted.
 The hit single from that album, "Massive Transit", co-written by Bradley and Broening, remained at No. 1 on the US Billboard Smooth Jazz Songs chart for six weeks.
 Unscripted itself topped the Billboard Jazz Albums chart for two weeks.

 Bradley cites her major influences in jazz as fellow trumpet players Freddie Hubbard, Lee Morgan, and Blue Mitchell.
 When she is not touring or playing at jazz festivals, she works as a public elementary school band teacher in New Jersey.
-Cindy is a longtime vegan and animal rights advocate.
+She is a longtime vegan and animal rights advocate.

-Bradley's sixth solo album, The Little Things, was released in May 2019.
+Bradley's sixth solo album, The Little Things, was released in May 2019 and her seventh, Promise, in July 2023.